 To get started with broken backlink building, use tools like Semrush or Ahrefs to identify broken external links on relevant websites in your niche or industry.

 Evaluate the broken links to ensure they were initially pointing to a resource relevant to your target keyword.
-Check the authority and relevance of the linking site.
-It should be a website you’d want a backlink from.
+Then check the authority and relevance of the linking site.
+It should be a website you’d actually want a backlink from.

 4. Use Direct Outreach